Doing Laundry with Kids

 Tumbling a handful of garments prolongs the drying time by reducing the tumbling.
 Don't overstuff the dryer, either.
 Overloading causes wrinkles and increases drying time, too.

 11. Set the heat and time for the most delicate item in the load.
 Don't use a high or regular setting for all clothes.
 Read the label.
-Fibers that don't absorb lots of water, such as microfibers, nylon, and acrylic, dry faster and need a lower temperature setting than other fabrics do.
+Fibers that don't absorb lots of water, such as microfibers, nylon, and acrylic, dry faster and need a lower temperature setting than other fabrics.

 Laundry with Kids: Jelly Rolling